-Aniruddha Das is Associate Professor in the Departments of Neuroscience, Psychiatry, Biomedical Engineering at Columbia University Medical Center and the Kavli Institute for Brain Science.
-He received his PhD from Berkeley with Charles Townes, (the inventor of the maser and laser), but decided to pursue his long-standing interest in neurobiology and perception, starting with postdoctoral training with Charles Gilbert at Rockefeller University.
-Dr. Das’ lab is interested in cortical mechanisms of visual processing.
-They have two broad areas of research – understanding task-related anticipation in visual cortex, and analyzing the cortical basis of visual form processing.
+Professor Das’s lab is interested in cortical mechanisms of visual processing.
+They have two broad areas of research – understanding task-related anticipation in the visual cortex and analyzing the cortical basis of visual form processing.
 They are also actively involved in developing new recording and analysis techniques for these two research directions.

 Andrew Goldman studies the cognition and neuroscience of musical improvisation, drawing from his training as a concert pianist and composer.
 Andrew’s experiments explore how degrees of improvisation experience in musicians and dancers affect sound perception and motor planning.
 His research helps define what improvisation is, how people learn to do it, and the role improvisation plays in daily life.
 Andrew received his PhD from the University of Cambridge in 2015.
-Andrew completed the PSSN program in 2018 and he is currently a postdoctoral associate in the Music, Cognition, and the Brain initiative at Western University, Canada (2018-20) and is visiting assistant professor of music in Music Theory at the Indiana University Jacobs School of Music.
+After completing the PSSN program in 2017, he became a postdoctoral associate in the Music, Cognition, and the Brain Initiative at Western University, Canada (2018-20) and is visiting assistant professor of music in Music Theory at the Indiana University Jacobs School of Music.